 How do nonprofits and charities engage constituents today?

-Your constituents, whether they be major donors, staff, volunteers, board members or collaborators, make up the essence of your nonprofit’s financial and human resource sustainability.
+Your constituents, whether they be major donors, staff, volunteers, board members, service recipients or collaborators, make up the essence of your nonprofit’s financial and human resource sustainability.
 Since 2000, nonprofits have relied heavily on email to connect and communicate with constituents.
 Newer digital communication methods have since been added, including social media and electronic surveys.
-Nonprofits use these different avenues to send out information such as newsletters, impact reports, success stories, annual reports, event notices, and even meeting minutes and budgetary information.
-The problem remains: constituents are not getting the information they need to stay interested the nonprofit.
+Nonprofits use these different avenues to send out information such as newsletters, impact reports, success stories, annual reports, event notices, resources, and even meeting minutes and budgetary information.
+The problem remains: constituents are not getting the information they need to stay interested in your nonprofit.

 8 reasons your current engagement strategies are risky